by

 See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.
 Therefore do not be unwise, but understand what the will of the Lord is.
 And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, giving thanks always for all things to God the Father in the name of our Lord Jesus Christ.

-"Joy" does not appear in this passage, but Paul's purpose is to instruct us how to produce the sustained sense of well-being that should mark a Christian's life.
-When a person feels good about life, about who and what he is, what he is doing with his life and where it is headed, a sense of joy is always present.
-Paul's instructions are timeless in producing this.
+"Joy" does not appear in this passage, but the apostle's purpose is to instruct us how to produce the sustained sense of well-being that should mark a Christian's life.
+When a person feels good about life, about who and what he is, what he is doing with his life, and where it is headed, a sense of joy is always present.
+Paul's instructions are timeless in producing this result.

-"Walk circumspectly" indicates keeping the commandments.
+"Walk circumspectly" broadly indicates keeping the commandments.
 Paul advises us to make the most profitable use of our time, considering the state of this world.
-He warns us not to be foolish, and always to consider, search for and focus upon the purpose God is working out.
-Then in verse 18 he makes an interesting contrast that directly involves producing the joy that should accompany the life of anyone heeding these instructions.
+He warns us not to be foolish, and always to consider, search for, and focus on the purpose God is working out.

-The verse contains a play on words.
+Then, in verse 18, he makes a fascinating contrast that directly involves producing the joy that should accompany the life of anyone following these instructions.
+It contains a play on words.
 It is no accident that alcohol is associated with "Spirit."
 Paul's counsel is not to seek joy in the sensuous, self-centered, worldly ways that produce dissipation or debauchery, but rather to be filled with the Spirit, singing and meditating on God's Word as we give thanks in all circumstances.
-This formula is guaranteed to produce a sustained sense of well-being because it removes the natural self-seeking from our lives and replaces it with a God-centered way of glorifying Him.
+This formula is guaranteed to produce a sustained sense of well-being because it removes our natural self-seeking and replaces it with a God-centered way of glorifying Him.
 This allows joy to be the fruit, the blessing of the Almighty, rather than the direct object of our pursuit.

 Source and Cause Shown